fossfreedom/coverart-search-providers/README.md

 *How to install - Rhythmbox 3.0 and later:*

-for debian & debian-based distros such as Ubuntu & Mint (rhythmbox 3.0 or compiled from git):
+for ubuntu & ubuntu-based distros such as Mint:

     sudo apt-get install git gettext python3-mako python3-requests python3-gdbm python3-imaging

+for debian and other debian derived distros (not ubuntu & Mint):

+    sudo apt-get install git gettext python3-mako python3-requests python3-gdbm python3-pil

 python3 based package instructions for OpenSuse and Fedora not known